Toxic Baby Formula Lawyer

 What is necrotizing enterocolitis?

 Necrotizing Enterocolitis (NEC) is a medical condition affecting one in one-thousand premature babies.
 The intestinal tissue becomes inflamed resulting in tissue death.
 When this happens, a hole in the intestine may form and allow bacteria to escape into the abdomen and/or bloodstream.
 The condition can be mild or it may be life-threatening.
 Babies developing NEC have an 80% survival rate but may require extensive or even life-long medical treatment for complications.
+It normally occurs in less than 5-10% of premature babies,

 What are the symptoms NEC?